 The above is simplified decision-making process.
 There are literally hundreds of parts that need to be put together to make a system work, but the above provides you a good foundation for the decisions you will need to make regardless of who is installing the system.
 Below are a few more items you may want to consider in designing your system.

-If you would like to have all or part of your system designed for you, please contact me.
-Or if you are looking for a good designer/installer in your area, contact me.
+If you would like to have all or part of your system designed for you.
+Or if you are looking for a good designer/installer in your area.